 New Local Plan Adoption status An Issues and Options consultation (Regulation 18) was completed in summer 2017, while a Draft Local Plan document was published and consulted upon, under Regulation 18, in Autumn 2019.
-The Pre-Submission Local Plan was then subject to a final consultation, under Regulation 19, which took place between 26 th March and 4 th June 2021.
-Representations will be passed, along with the Local Plan documents, to the Planning Inspectorate at the submission stage, for Independent examination.
+The next stage will be publication of the Pre-Submission Local Plan, under Regulation 19, to take place between 26 th March and 21 st May 2021.
+Representations will be invited on this, which will then be passed, along with the Local Plan documents, to the Planning Inspectorate for independent examination.
 Purpose Purposes of the new Local Plan include to: identify appropriate levels of growth across the borough and sustainable locations for development; work in cooperation with neighbouring authorities regarding strategic planning issues; allocate specific sites for a range of uses to accommodate the amount of development set out in the evidence base/national policy for growth.
-Existing site allocations that have not commenced or received planning permission will be reviewed as part of this process; consider the needs for, and provision of, sites to accommodate the gypsy and traveller community; conduct a Green Belt study to test the purpose and function of designated land against the criteria of NPPF policy, and the remaining reserve of safeguarded land (Rural Fringe) at Royal Tunbridge Wells and Southborough, to assess whether additional safeguarded land will be required in the future; reconsider existing definitions and update the Limits to Built Development for settlements as necessary; define boundaries for town centres, primary shopping areas and frontages, areas protected from development, and other areas within which specific policies will prevail; provide detailed policies for development management purposes against which planning applications can be assessed.
-Geographical coverage Whole borough Evidence requirements The evidence required is set out in the Supporting Documents page of the Local Plan website (see Supporting Documents).
+Existing site allocations that have not commenced or received planning permission will be reviewed as part of this process; consider the needs for, and provision of, sites to accommodate the gypsy and traveller community; • conduct a Green Belt study to test the purpose and function of designated land against the criteria of NPPF policy, and the remaining reserve of safeguarded land (Rural Fringe) at Royal Tunbridge Wells and Southborough, to assess whether additional safeguarded land will be required in the future;

-New Local Plan

-Production Lead officer

-Planning Policy Manager

-Internal resource Planning Policy Team

-External resource Consultancy used to provide key support in the production of the Local Plan and for parts of evidence base with consultation and input from other services and Kent County Council and other stakeholders as necessary.

-Indicative timetable Evidence gathering
+New Local Plan reconsider existing definitions and update the Limits to Built Development for settlements as necessary; define boundaries for town centres, primary shopping areas and frontages, areas protected from development, and other areas within which specific policies will prevail; provide detailed policies for development management purposes against which planning applications can be assessed.
+Geographical coverage Whole borough Evidence requirements The evidence required is set out Appendix 1 Production Lead officer As the Planning Policy Manager position remains vacant, the Head of Planning Services Internal resource Planning Policy Team External resource Consultancy used to coordinate the production of the Local Plan and for parts of evidence base with consultation and input from other services and Kent County Council and other stakeholders as necessary.
+Indicative timetable Evidence gathering: 2016-2019 Issues and Options consultation: May-June 2017 Draft Local Plan consultation: September-November 2019 Pre-Submission Local Plan consultation: 26 th March - 21 st May 2021 Submission to Secretary of State: July 2021 Examination: November 2021 Inspector's Report: April 2022 Adoption: June 2022

-2016-2019

-Issues and Options consultation

-May-June 2017

-Draft Local Plan consultation

-September-November 2019

-Pre-Submission Local Plan consultation

-26 March-4 June 2021

-Submission to Secretary of State

-October/November 2021

-Examination

-March-April 2022

-Inspector's Report

-October 2022

-Adoption

-January 2023